-Home desks from heaven and hell: Check out these DIY desks
+Home desks from heaven and hell: Check out these DIY work-from-home solutions

-Working from home is very much the new frontier for many people self-isolating or simply taking sensible precautions in light of the COVID-19 pandemic in progress.
+Working from home has very much become the norm for many people over the last couple of years.

-For some of us, it's something we're long since used to, whether for a couple of days a week or on a permanent basis, but for what feels like the majority of people, it's entirely new ground.
+For some of us, it's something we've long since got used but for many other people, it's entirely new ground.
 If you haven't got a desk at home, let alone an office chair with cushy lumbar support, or an ergonomic keyboard to ensure that your hands and wrists and comfortable, you might find yourself jury-rigging your home office setup together.

-Well, between people's ingenuity and the irreverent humour that permeates social media nowadays, there are thousands of people out there now sharing their experiences of home working so far, and in particular shining a light on the downright bizarre offices they've built in an attempt to find somewhere comfortable to work.
+Well, between people's ingenuity and the irreverent humour that permeates social media nowadays, there are thousands of people out there now sharing their experiences of home working so far, and in particular, shining a light on the downright bizarre offices they've built in an attempt to find somewhere comfortable to work.

 We've scoured Twitter to find some of the best, most impressive and most depraved examples for your enjoyment - check them out below.